-- 0: Print amounts in their original debit and credit format. - 1: Reverse the sign for all account types (revenues print as positive and expenses as negative). - 2: Reverse the sign of revenue accounts only (revenues and expenses print as positive).
+- 0: Print amounts in their original debit and credit format. - 1: Reverse the sign for all account types (The system prints revenues as positive and expenses as negative). - 2: Reverse the sign of revenue accounts only (The system prints revenues and expenses as positive).